top of page

 The National Playwrights Conference is proudly committed to an open, blind submission process.
 We welcome all playwrights, regardless of location or representation, to share their work with us.
 Our offices typically receive between 1,200 and 1,500 scripts annually, and a corps of 200+ industry professionals—directors and dramaturgs, actors and designers, critics, and administrators—read every submission in its entirety.
 Each script is considered with care and appreciation, undergoing a rigorous evaluation process in which form, content, and developmental goals are reviewed and discussed.
 At the end of this reading process, a select number of outstanding plays are chosen for their artistic excellence, originality of voice, singularity of perspective, and developmental potential.

-The National Playwrights Conference offers each selected play a week-long, 30-hour workshop, culminating in two script-in-hand public readings.
+The National Playwrights Conference offers each selected play a week-long workshop, culminating in two script-in-hand public readings.
 These workshops are wholly playwright-driven and staffed with industry-leading directors, dramaturgs, actors, and designers.
 Playwrights are welcome to revise, rework, and rewrite as much or as little as they like while in residence with us.
 As always, experimentation and risk-taking are encouraged.

 PUBLIC READINGS

-At the end of their week-long developmental workshop, each play receives two public, script-in-hand staged readings.
+Within their week-long developmental workshop, each play receives two public, script-in-hand staged readings.
 We believe that these readings are a crucial step in the O'Neill’s developmental process, serving as an invaluable opportunity to hear a fresh audience’s real-time response to the play in a welcoming environment.

 DREAM DESIGN